-- In another bowl beat together the eggs with sugar with the help of an Electric hand mixer until pale, for about 5-7 minutes
+- In another bowl whip together the eggs with sugar with the help of an Electric hand mixer until pale, for about 5-7 minutes

-- Pour the melted butter and chocolate mixture into the egg sugar mixture, combine with a Rubber spatula.
+- Pour the melted butter and chocolate mixture into the egg-sugar mixture, and combine with a Rubber spatula.
 Do not use a mixer at this point

 - Let the brownie cool in the 7 inch /18 cm square brownie pan then carefully cut